s0met1m3s/UdemyCppExercises/9_Templates/BookOperator/Exercise.md

 ```

 ==, !=: A book is equal if all member variables are the same.
-<<: Print out all member variables
+<<: Print out all member variables separated by spaces

 ## Main Function